Best Psychological Horror Games

 The biggest obstacle in these games is the fact your character is virtually defenseless against their pursuers, forcing you to hide in lockers, under beds, and the like.

-This coupled with the fact that you can only view the world via a night vision camcorder with a limited battery supply makes each entry feel like a resource management mind game.
+This coupled with the fact that you can only view the world via a nighttime vision camcorder with a limited battery supply makes each entry feel like a resource management mind game.

-Frictional Games is another big player in the psychological horror space and really came onto the scene with Amnesia: The Dark Descent.
+Frictional Games is another significant player in the psychological horror space and really came onto the scene with Amnesia: The Dark Descent.

-However, the studio’s follow-up SOMA manages to hit the same psychological high notes while introducing even more atmospheric settings and tackling morally ambiguous themes.
+However, the studio’s follow-up SOMA manages to hit the same psychological high notes while introducing even more haunting settings and tackling morally complex themes.

 Having undergone an enigmatic medical procedure, your character awakes to find he’s trapped in a deep ocean research facility on its dying legs, prompting him to seek out answers and escape.